linlinliu03/BayAreaTechnologies/README.md

 * D3 for overall structure and DOM manipulation and some styling
 * CSS for the remainder of the styling
 * Vanilla javascript for general logic

+## Implementation Timeline

+**Day 1:** Setup necessary node modules, get webpack up and running.
+Create webpack.config.js and package.json.
+Write a basic entry file and finish prep for D3.
+Goals for the day:
+- [ ] Acquire csv files for company data
+- [ ] Get webpack serving files and frame out index.html
+- [ ] Understand d3 enough to actually be able to render some default graphs